DenisM03/CodeX/README.md

 ### 15.Which brands are currently preferred, and why?
 * Most preferable brands are Bepsi,Blue Bull,CodeX  and Cola-Coka.
-* Mostly all the brands are are prefered due to " Brand reputation ".
+* Mostly all the brands are preferred due to " Brand reputation ".

   ![{7A00ED7B-F34C-4526-A9A1-D75C914AFEBF}](https://github.com/user-attachments/assets/97c67bc9-17bc-4e28-9b3a-df374155f71d)